 Rebecca is Métis (Indigenous) and has a keen interest in Indigenous relations and music.
-In the fall of 2017 Rebecca will be touring with Toronto Concert Orchestra presenting Voice of a Nation in honour of Canada’s 150th Anniversary.
-She will première several new works by Métis composer Ian Cusson with texts by Métis poet Marilyn Dumont, and in collaboration with the Toronto Concert Orchestra (Maestro Kerry Stratton) and under the direction of Michael Mori (Tapestry Opera).
+In the fall of 2017 Rebecca toured with Toronto Concert Orchestra presenting Voice of a Nation.
+She premiered several new works by Métis composer Ian Cusson with texts by Métis poet Marilyn Dumont, in collaboration with the Toronto Concert Orchestra (Maestro Kerry Stratton) and under the direction of Michael Mori (Tapestry Opera).
 In 2013 she sang at several Métis Nation of Ontario 20th Anniversary events including performances at Toronto City Hall and the Law Society of Upper Canada for the MNO’s Louis Riel Day Celebrations.
 Rebecca hopes to work closely with Indigenous musicians, composers and representatives in her continuing career.

 Rebecca has a keen interest in contemporary music and collaborated with Tick Tock on a new opera piece entitled A Certain Sense of Order, which was premiered at “Rough for Opera 15” in March 2017 hosted by Second Movement at the Cockpit Theater.
 Rebecca was thrilled to have the opportunity to perform this piece again in August 2017 as part of the Tête à Tête Opera Festival, a showcase of new opera works.